Your Rights and Responsibilities

 Terms and Conditions of Your Financial Aid Award

-If accepting Terms and Conditions for 1718.
-I understand that my award letter is based upon reasonable estimates on the part of UNC.
-That all costs and aid are subject to change.
-I understand that I should check Ursa regularly for additional information and\or requirements to be completed.
+If accepting Terms and Conditions for 2023-24.
+I understand that my award letter is based upon reasonable estimates on the part of UNC and all costs and aid are subject to change.
+I understand I should check Ursa regularly for additional information and/or requirements to be completed.

 If you decide to accept financial aid awards, they will have conditions attached.
 It is important that you understand & agree to these conditions before accepting awards.